Examining the Meraki Fullstack (Part 2)

 Physical Equipment - A Higher Plane

-The growth of Meraki's product set in the last 5 years has been fueled by the maturity of Cisco, in both their software technology and their proven history of high quality physical equipment.
+The growth of Meraki's product set in the last 5 years has been fueled by the maturity of Cisco, in both their software technology and their proven history of high-quality physical equipment.
 The tech that Cisco has shared helps Meraki differentiate as more than just a "small business play" with 802.1x authentication and VRRP warm spare support as examples.
 The gear itself is a very attractive and modern silver-grey color and has weight that tells you it wasn't cheaply made.
 On every switch Meraki has gigabit ports (bye bye legacy 100mb) and offers GB/10GB and even 40GB uplinks.
 True to Cisco form, the switches all have non-blocking backplanes, meaning that all ports can be used at bidirectional max capacity simultaneously; most of the competitors offer underpowered backplanes to reduce cost.

 Meraki's strong push into Enterprise businesses has been enabled by their distribution switches which are best in class.
 For example, the MS425-32 has (32) 10GbE ports and (2) 40GbE with a total of 800GbE switching capacity.
 A big plus of the Meraki switching lineup is the ability to use copper (CAT6a) for multi-gigabit speeds, 2.5GbE, 5GbE and 10GbE of throughput.
 This ability is incredibly important when supporting modern 4x4:4 802.11AC access points that are able to wirelessly provide more bandwidth then the traditional gigabit wired speed.
 Most Meraki switches offer physical stacking utilizing QSFP+ 40GB interfaces.
 Depending on the model, this can give 80GB – 160GB of throughput between stack members.
-This is a critical piece to building redundancy across switches, especially in the core.
+This is critical to building redundancy across switches, especially in the core.
 Servers, especially clustered virtual hosts, can utilize LACP across stack members so if a stack member quits functioning, everything stays up and working.
-Same can be done for remote switch closets.
+The same can be done for remote switch closets.
 The MS350 switches even include stacking cables in the box.
 Virtual stacking is a unique feature to the Meraki product line.
 Virtual stacking is the ability to configure switch ports across non-stacked switches.
 Say you have the need to deploy a new SSID and want to allow a VLAN for it across all switch ports with access points connected.
 In a traditional environment you remote into every switch and apply that configuration separately.
 With Meraki you can select all of these ports at once – across 100s or 1000s of switches - and apply this configuration with a few clicks.
 Talk about a time saver.

 Software Defined Networking = Easy Management

-Troubleshooting network devices remotely is often challenging, requiring a physical visit from IT staff to identify then resolve the problem.
+Troubleshooting network devices remotely is often challenging, requiring a physical visit from IT staff to identify, then resolve the problem.
 Remote live tools are designed to simplify the remote experience and provide new visibility and analytics without a physical presence.

 Meraki MS Series Remote Live Tools